imjihuan/fuego/docs/rst_src/Command_Line_Tool_-_ftc.rst

 Finally, Fuego provides a convenience command for easily creating a Jenkins 'view'.
 Jenkins supports the ability to organize test jobs by creating views in the user interface.
-However, it is often convenient to create a view for a set of Fuego jobs, based on their name.
+However, it is often convenient to create a view for a small set of Fuego jobs, based on their name.

 ``ftc add-view`` creates a new 'view' in Jenkins, with a filter based on the parameter provided.